 The Sump and Dual Pump system is designed to remove ground water from cavity drain membrane systems as detailed above.
 They usually combine a sump chamber and a pump, often two pumps in case one of them fails.
 Systems should also include a shut-off valve so that you can service the pumps.
 A battery-back up also makes sense should electrics fail.

 The following three stages should be followed when installing a PermaSEAL external waterproofing system:

 1. Spray Kiesol silification spray across the substrate (external wall)

-2. Apply two coats of an external water proofing coating such as Multi Tight with a brush or trowel method.
+2. Apply two coats of an external waterproofing coating such as Multi Tight using a brush or trowel method.

 3. Cover the surface with Geodrain cavity drainage membrane.

 4. Cap off the open top edge of the membrane using Geodrain Capping Strips